Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 This paper comprises eight learning modules:

-• The world of the patient
+• The illness experience and world of the patient

 • The history and culture of modern medicine

-• The doctor-patient relationship and reflective practice
+• The doctor-patient relationship

 • The place of general practice in primary health care

-• Wisdom in modern practice
+• 'Being wise' in modern medical practice

 Teaching Arrangements